Perfect Sampling for Hard Spheres from Strong Spatial Mixing: Intuitive idea behind the algorithm

 It remains to argue that we can efficiently sample $\bayesFilter{t}$, using the Bayes filter correction $\bayesFilterCorrectionHS{\varepsilon}(\cdot)$.
-Explicitly computing the success probability of $\bayesFilter{t}$ as in \eqref{eq:filter_probability} would require computing the fraction of partition functions on the right-hand side exactly, while approximating these partition functions would require that the approximation error only depends on $\currentPointset{t} \cap \boxRegion{\boxesToFix{t}}$, to avoid new bias.
+Explicitly computing the success probability of $\bayesFilter{t}$ as in \eqref{eq:filter_probability} would require computing the fraction of partition functions on the right-hand side exactly, while approximating these partition functions would require that the approximation error only depends on $\currentPointset{t} \cap \boxesToFix{t}$, to avoid new bias.

 It is unclear how to implement these approaches, so instead we use Bernoulli factories to sample $\bayesFilter{t}$ without knowing the success probability.
-To do so, we observe that the fraction of partition functions can be written as a ratio of probabilities for drawing the empty set from a conditional hard-sphere model on $\boxRegion{\boxesToUpdate}$ and $\boxRegion{\boxesToUpdate \setminus \set{\boxChosen{t}}}$.
-Since both regions have constant volume, rejection sampling obtains Bernoulli random variables with these success probabilities in constant time, and hence construct a Bernoulli factory for $\bayesFilter{t}$ with constant expected running time.
+To do so, we observe that the fraction of partition functions can be written as a ratio of probabilities for drawing the empty set from a conditional hard-sphere model on $\boxRegion{\boxesToUpdate}$ and $\boxRegion{\boxesToUpdate \setminus \boxChosen{t}}$.
+Since both regions have constant volume, rejection sampling gives Bernoulli random variables with these success probabilities in constant time.
+Hence, we obtain a Bernoulli factory for $\bayesFilter{t}$ with constant expected running time.
 Wald's identity yields a total expected running time $\bigO{\volume{\region}}$ for the algorithm.